Build AI agents that handle more than simple triggers and actions.

 Quick answer

-An AI automation specialist can use Pinksheep to build and maintain agents that handle more than simple trigger-action flows across the tools they already use.
+An AI automation specialist can use Pinksheep to build and maintain AI assistants that handle more than simple trigger-action flows across the tools they already use.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 AI Automation Specialist helps your team handle repetitive work in plain English.
 Pinksheep connects to Zapier, Make, Slack, Google Sheets, and your automation tools, shows you the plan, and helps you stay in control before anything important changes.